alpha-phi-omega-ez/backend/docs/CONTRIBUTING.md

 # How to report a bug

 > If you find a security vulnerability, do NOT open an issue.
-Please contact the organization owners.
+Please contact the organization owners https://discord.gg/V9MJdBBXpF.

 To report a bug please use the bug report [issues](https://github.com/alpha-phi-omega-ez/backend/issues) template.
 The template has all the questions and information we need from you to help solve this bug.